genomicsclass/book/pages/matrix_notation.md

 2\\
 1
 \end{pmatrix}
-{/$$}
+$$

 This section explains the notation used above.
 It turns that we can borrow this notation for linear models in statistics as well.

 ## Vectors, Matrices and Scalars

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/matrixalg/matrix_notation.Rmd).

-In the examples above the random variables associated with the data were represented by {$$}Y_1,\dots,Y_n{/$$}.
+In the falling object, father-son heights, and mouse weight examples the random variables associated with the data were represented by $$Y_1,\dots,Y_n$$.
 We can think of this as a vector.
 In fact, in R we are already doing this:

 ```r